aclark4life/blog/2013/02/23/trading-places-trading-scene-explained/index.rst

 Light bulb
 ----------

 Ding!
 Ding!
 Ding!
-So after all this, here's what's really happening: **the "good guys" successfully carry out a short sale, with the help of the "bad guys" who are trying to corner the market but acting on false information**.
+So after all this, here's what's really happening: the "good guys" successfully carry out a short sale, with the help of the "bad guys" who are trying to corner the market but acting on false information.
 Or as `Chris Carter <http://www.dangerouslogic.com/trading_places.html>`_ puts it, after the real crop report is published:

     They (the "good guys") need to buy--a lot--to zero their position, and the crowd is more than willing to oblige.